 BC Soccer Resource – Small Sided Club Development Manual

-Chapter 3: Inter Club Competition
+Chapter 3: Rules, Regulations and Policy for Inter Club Competition

 Includes how to determine league standings, and information related to game protests

 Current location of BC Soccer U13 Retreat Guidelines: here

 Chapter 4: Provincial Premier Cup, A Cup and B Cup